gopheracademy/gopheracademy-web/content/advent-2019/testing-buffalo-apps.md

 $ buffalo test ./actions/... --run ActionsSuite/MyActionTest
 ```

-However, while the framework provides the foundational aspects to do great testing, I've found that my coworkers and I struggled at some point with understanding how to test different elements of Buffalo, and deep at the 3rd of 4th why we found that it was more about understanding the buffalo stack, the anatomy of a Buffalo app and the responsibilities of each of these parts or a Buffalo app.
+However, while the framework provides the foundational aspects to do great testing, I've found that my coworkers and I struggled at some point with understanding how to test different elements of Buffalo, and deep at the 3rd of 4th why we found that it was more about understanding the Buffalo stack, the anatomy of a Buffalo app and the responsibilities of each of these parts or a Buffalo app.

 In this post I plan to explain how my team and I test Buffalo apps by going through the different layers of a typical Buffalo app.